tboronczyk/kiwi/doc/language.md

-    foo := true // foo takes type from boolean literal and is type bool bar := 42   // bar takes type from numeric literal and is type number baz := boo  // baz takes type from value of foo (bool) and is type bool
+    foo := true // foo takes type from boolean literal and is type bool bar := 42   // bar takes type from numeric literal and is type number baz := foo  // baz takes type from value of foo (bool) and is type bool

 A variable may only be assigned a value of the same data type.